EBI-Metagenomics/mettannotator/README.md

 ## Mobilome annotation

 The mobilome annotation workflow is not currently integrated into `mettannotator`.
-However, the outputs produced by `mettannotator` can be used to run [VIRify](https://github.com/EBI-Metagenomics/emg-viral-pipeline) and the [mobilome annotation pipeline](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline) and the outputs of these tools can be integrated into the GFF file produced by `mettannotator`.
+However, the outputs produced by `mettannotator` can be used to run [VIRify](https://github.com/EBI-Metagenomics/emg-viral-pipeline) and the [mobilome annotation pipeline](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline) and the outputs of these tools can be integrated back into the GFF file produced by `mettannotator`.

 After installing both tools, follow these steps to add the mobilome annotation: